bhupendra11/Movie-Mojo/README.md

 1. Picasso for handling download and caching of images.
 2. Retrofit as Rest-Client for fetching data from TMDB Api.
-3. Butterknife for view binding.
+3. [ButterKnife] (http://jakewharton.github.io/butterknife/)  for view binding.